A WORD FROM YOUR COUNSELOR

 The Application Packet includes:

 - GTCC Application for Admission– Student signature required on page 2.
-Please do not include the social security number on the application for admission.

 - Verification of Student Eligibility Form– Please make sure that you have all signatures required and that you have included the pathway.